 CE Training Workshops LLC, #1770, is approved to offer social work continuing education by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program.
 Organizations, not individual courses, are approved as ACE providers.
 State and provincial regulatory boards have the final authority to determine whether an individual course may be accepted for continuing education credit.
 CE Training Workshops LLC maintains responsibility for this course.
 ACE provider approval period: 08/02/2022 – 08/02/2023.
 Social workers completing this course receive 3 HIV continuing education credits.

-This webinar provides learning addressing substance abuse treatment in persons living with HIV/AIDS.
-Clinical management of HIV must account for the “triple diagnosis” of HIV, psychiatric diagnosis, and substance use disorder.
+This webinar provides learning addressing the amplified stigma for persons living with an HIV and Mental Health diagnosis.
+Persons living with HIV/AIDS have many challenges including successfully adhering to treatment recommendations in order to maintain optimal health, negotiating disclosure of HIV status and coping with potential stigma.
+These are significant challenges; yet, for HIV-infected persons who also have mental health difficulties, these and other, challenges can be amplified.
+As such, the co-occurrence of HIV and mental illness poses a significant public health problem and represents a difficult challenge for those who treat and care for these persons.
 This requires integrated treatment services that focus beyond just mitigation of substance use and psychiatric and medical symptoms but also address other health behaviors.
 Participants will learn about specific treatment modalities for which there is a dearth of literature addressing HIV-infected cohorts providing a discussion of issues around substance use treatment as an HIV prevention tool.

 Upon completion of this training, participants will be able to:

 Define the differences between HIV, HBV, and HCV.

 Identify & Educate Clients about interventions for Pre-Exposure, When Exposure Happens, & Post-Exposure